Pycord-Development/pycord/README.rst

    :target: https://pypi.python.org/pypi/py-cord
    :alt: PyPI downloads

-Pycord ("py-cord" on PyPI) is a maintained fork of discord.py which will be updated with new changes to the API.
+A fork of discord.py, Pycord ("py-cord" on PyPI) is will be updated with new changes to the API.
 Pycord was created by a group of developers that want to continue updating the library.

 Pycord v1.7.3 is the same as discord.py v1.7.3, however, Pycord v2.0 will support newer features of the API such as slash commands, context menus, scheduled events, timeouts, and others.